edwardcallow/tesco-jargon/y.md

 > ![People](assets/images/tag-people.png)

 #### YCDBSOYA
 You can’t do business sitting on your arse.
-The original Tesco (internal) motto.
+An internal motto used by our founder – Jack Cohen.
 > ![People](assets/images/tag-people.png)

 #### Year